LDAP Authentication/SSO

 - whether to try to extract user's first name and last name from the username field.
 This extraction will remove everything after the@

-symbol in the username field and look for a separator such as.
+symbol in the username field and look for a seperator such as.

 ,-